|Secretary / Treasurer||Lady Chairman||President||Committee Members|

 c) All players shall be drawn for, and in the event of any full teams not being available at the starting time, sufficient number must be drawn to ensure a prompt start at the times laid down in Rule 4 (Starting Times).
 The full balance of the draw to be made as soon as possible.

 d) The result of each match to be confirmed by both Clubs in one of the following ways: The Winning team in all League and Cup matches shall be responsible for entering the match result onto the League Results Website.
 This must be done within 72 hours of the completion of the match.
 This should be checked and confirmed by the opposing club.
 If there are no club members available to input the results onto the website a match card signed by both Captains and containing the full names (ie first name / surname) of all players may be emailed or posted to the League Secretary to arrive within 72 hours of the completion of the match.
 A fine of £2.00 will be imposed for each failure to carry out this rule using either method.
 Any result not received within seven days of the completed match will result in a further fine at a rate of £1.00 per day thereafter and / or a deduction of League points.

-e) The trophies shall be the property of the Bebington & District Bowling League, and shall be held by the respective winners for twelve months.
+e) The trophies shall be the property of the Bebington & District Bowling League, and shall be held by the respective winners for twelve months providing they confirm that they have suitable insurance.
 The holders shall guarantee to the League that they will refund the value if lost or stolen from their custody.

 f) Successful Clubs will receive their cheques and trophies at the AGM.

 g) Prize money for League winners and runners-up will be decided by the Contest Committee.